Price Predictions: BTC, ETH, BNB, XRP, SOL, DOGE, ADA, BCH, LINK, HYPE

 Key points:

-For the short term, Le said the Bitcoiners should be “fairly methodical and mathematical about it” as the price action is usually unpredictable.
+Some analysts say BTC could benefit from increasing global liquidity in 2026.
+BitMEX cofounder Arthur Hayes said in a post on X that crypto could pump as dollar liquidity is moving higher after bottoming out in November.

-Select analysts believe that cryptocurrency prices will remain sensitive to the Fed’s policies in Q1 2026.
-BTSE chief operating officer Jeff Mei said in a blog post that a single 0.25% rate cut by the Fed and steady rate of Treasury purchases could push BTC to the $92,000 to $98,000 range, “supported by ongoing ETF inflows surpassing $50 billion and institutional accumulation.”
+Another positive sign is that several analysts believe BTC’s four-year cycle has broken.
+Analyst The ₿itcoin Therapist expects BTC to hit a new all-time high as early as the first quarter of 2026.
+Even more bullish are the Citigroup analysts who forecast a base case BTC price target of $143,000 and a bull case of $189,000 in 2026.

-What are the critical support and resistance levels to watch out for in BTC and major altcoins?
+Could BTC and the major altcoins break above their overhead resistance levels?
 Let’s analyze the charts of the top 10 cryptocurrencies to find out.

 Bitcoin price prediction